Swichlacz/wats3000-my-first-repo/poem.md

-*He’s lying, he’s lying, I thought.
+*He’s lying, he’s lying, I thought.<!--2 spaces after this line-->
-But as night grew darker, I began to worry.*
+But as night grew darker, I began to worry.*<!--2 spaces after this line-->

-*And in the morning, with my heart racing
+*And in the morning, with my heart racing<!--2 spaces after this line-->
 I ran to the beach.*

-*Benten Island was still there
+*Benten Island was still there<!--2 spaces after this line-->
-floating on top of the waves
+floating on top of the waves<!--2 spaces after this line-->
-wrapped in golden light,
+wrapped in golden light,<!--2 spaces after this line-->
 green as always.*

 -- __Misuzu Kaneko__